Tarun-Elango/Sentiment-analysis-Neural-Network/README.md

 Instructions to run

-download all dependencies to local machine using pip or any package manager. os-sys, sklearn, csv, json, gensim, pandas, numpy, matplotlib, nltk
+download all dependencies to local machine using pip or any package manager. os-sys, sklearn, csv, json, gensim, pandas, numpy, matplotlib, nltk<br />
+The python files were run using pycharm for python with python version 3.10. <br />
+hence recommended to use pycharm and run program using pycharms terminal <br />

 ## Question 1